mohiandipta/mohiandipta/README.md

 > Software Engineer at [Akij Venture Group](https://www.akij.net/)

-- 👨‍💻 I'm currently learning Next.js
+- 👨‍💻 I'm currently learning Nest.js
 - 🔭 I’m currently working on ...
 Next.js and Nest.js
 - 👯 I’m looking to collaborate on ...
 Web application development using Node.js
-- 🤔 I’m looking for help with ... advance Next.js
+- 🤔 I’m looking for help with ... advance Nest.js
 - 💬 Ask me about ...
-FLutter, Node.js and Asp.net core
+Next.js, Nest.js and Asp.net core
 - 😄 Pronouns: ...
 He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems
 - 💬 Please feel free to contact me if you need any further information: <a href="mailto:mohiandipta.cse@gmail.com">mohiandipta.cse@gmail.com</a>